qhcode/DeviceDice-cli/README.md

  4. Get the sum value of your dice printed at all points in the workflow

  5. Decide to add/subtract dice from the game

+ 6. beautiful SPLASH SCREEN

 <H2> Remaining features for Version 1 </H2>

-1. Unit Tests via nUnit
+1. Unit Tests via xUnit

 2. Renames, refactors, optimizations -- use standard .net libraries for ordinals

 3. Add optional roll modifiers for dnd & other nefarious purposes

-4. beautiful SPLASH SCREEN

 <H2> Introducing: Version 2 </H2>